jbfavre/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/http-transactions.en.rst

 HTTP transactions and obtain/modify information about particular HTTP transactions.

-As described in :ref:`HTTP sessions
-<developer-plugins-hooks-http-sessions>`, an **HTTP transaction** is an
-object defined for the lifetime of a single request from a client and the corresponding response from Traffic Server.
-The :c:type:`TSHttpTxn` structure is the main handle given to a plugin for manipulating a transaction's internal state.
+As described in the section on HTTP sessions, an **HTTP transaction** is an object defined for the lifetime of a single request from a client and the corresponding response from Traffic Server.
+The **``TSHttpTxn``** structure is the main handle given to a plugin for manipulating a transaction's internal state.
 Additionally, an HTTP transaction has a reference back to the HTTP session that created it.